Supported by a grant from the New York State Health Foundation

 Why This Is Important

 Health care professionals face tight time constraints when attempting to develop and execute safe discharge plans that place patients in the right setting at the right time.
 Too often, insufficient time is devoted to identifying the preferences and priorities of patients who need post-acute care, and helping patients and families understand their care options and available quality metrics to make informed decisions.
 It is a process that, especially when rushed or poorly executed, can be a source of great stress for patients and family caregivers.
-It can also have serious implications for patients: transfer to a facility that does not meet all the patient’s needs can result in longer stays, declines in physical or psychological function, and readmission, and increases the likelihood that patients will become nursing home residents.
+It can also have serious implications for patients: transfer to a facility that does not meet all the patient’s needs can result in longer stays, declines in physical or psychological function, and hospital readmission, and it increases the likelihood that patients will become nursing home residents.

 The Bottom Line